Number of Programs: 6

 These online publications cover a wide variety of issues including:

 - Tree Planting for Reforestation

 - Forest Stand Improvement

 - People in Forestry--Professional Directories

-The food and agriculture industry in Michigan contributes $91.4 billion annually to the state’s economy, and its contribution is growing, increasing more than 50 percent from 2004 to 2010.
-In truly integrated fashion, our links in the navigational bar (see left) span the management of insects, weeds, plant diseases and advice for keeping crops healthy to resist plant damage.
-Resources are available on the following topics:
+According to the Michigan Department of Agriculture and Rural Development, the food and agriculture industry in Michigan contributes $101.2 billion annually to the state’s economy.
+Over 300 different crops are grown commercially.
+In truly integrated fashion, our links in our navigational bar span the management of insects, weeds, plant diseases and advice for keeping crops healthy to resist plant damage.

 Includes seasonal updates and advice; weather resources; scouting resources; and current green industry issues.

 The Pocket Guides for IPM Scouting are full of information about insects, diseases, physiological/chemical disorders, and natural enemies; and are designed to fit into a pocket for easy field use.
 There are guides for the following: